25 Best Places to visit in South India for Nature, Adventure and Heritage lovers

 Vishakhapatnam is a well-planned city which with one of the most attractive promenades I have seen.

 Well, not everything can be clustered and for them we have a group called others.
 The attractions below are equally awesome and include the important cities like Bengaluru, Chennai, and Hyderabad which would likely be the starting point of your South India trip.

 Hyderabad is the capital city of Telangana and a cosmopolitan city with a booming IT industry.
 But the old-world charm of old Hyderabad, the delicious Hyderabadi biryani and the historic sites attract travelers the most.
 The most iconic monument of Hyderabad is the Charminar, followed by the Golconda fort.
-The other places of interest include the Chowmahalla palace built by the erstwhile Nizams of Hyderabad, the Salar Jung Museum with a huge collection of art and artifacts, and the Hussain Sagar lake.
+The other places of interest include the Chowmahalla palace built by the erstwhile Nizams of Hyderabad, the Salar Jung Museum and the Hussain Sagar lake.
 You can also take a day trip to the Ramoji Film city, which is the largest studio complex in the world.

 24. Madurai – the Temple Town (Tamil Nadu)

 Madurai is an ancient city of Tamil Nadu with a vibrant skyline defined with 8 towers of the Meenakshi temple.
 This gorgeous, colorful temple is the icon of Dravidian architectural styles.
 In the south, you will find many temples in nooks and corners build in a similar Dravidian architectural style.

 Meenakshi temple is one of the most opulent and iconic temples of India.
 The other symbol of opulence in Madurai is the Thirumalai Nayak Palace with a mix of Dravidian and Islamic architectural features.
 The sound and light show at the palace are worth watching.

 Check out the best places to visit in Tamil Nadu.